Gaussian basis sets for all-electron excited-state calculations of large molecules: RI basis sets

 Fig.~\ref{low_scal_GW} summarizes the results.
 The color map shows the absolute deviation of the $G_0W_0$ HOMO-LUMO gaps (averaged over all 247 molecules) from the converged reference obtained with the large aug-cc-pV5Z-RIFIT auxiliary RI basis set~\cite{Haettig2005} and cutoff $r_c\eqt9$\,{\AA}.
-At the loosest RI threshold ($10^{-2}$) and smallest cutoff ($r_c = 3$~\AA), the average error exceeds 300~meV.
+For the aug-SZV-MOLOPT basis set, at the loosest RI threshold ($10^{-2}$) and smallest cutoff ($r_c = 3$~\AA), the average error exceeds 300~meV.
 However, increasing the cutoff to $r_c = 9$~\AA\ reduces this error to $\sim$\,130~meV.
 For a larger auxiliary RI basis ($\Delta_\mathrm{I}$ threshold of $10^{-4}$), numerical accuracy is substantially improved: for $r_c \eqt 7$~\AA, the deviation is 30~meV, and drops to 20~meV at $r_c \eqt 9$~\AA.
 The best overall agreement with aug-cc-pV5Z-RIFIT is obtained for an even larger auxiliary RI basis ($\Delta_\mathrm{I}$ threshold of $10^{-5}$) with $r_c \eqt 9$~\AA, where the average absolute error is reduced to 13~meV.
+The results for the aug-DZVP-MOLOPT and aug-TZVP-MOLOPT basis sets show better convergence properties than the aug-SZV-MOLOPT benchmark tests, which can be easily explained by the larger size of these basis sets.
+However, the overall convergence trends are very similar between all the basis sets.
 These results demonstrate that accurate low-scaling $GW$ calculations can be achieved using relatively compact auxiliary RI basis sets when paired with a sufficiently large Coulomb cutoff.
 For practical applications aiming at high numerical precision, we recommend a $\Delta_\mathrm{I}$ threshold of $10^{-4}$ and a cutoff radius of at least 7~\AA, giving excellent balance between efficiency and accuracy ($\sim$\,30~meV).